cs230-stanford/website-fall-2020/syllabus.md

 ## Announcements
 - **<span style='background-color: rgba(246,208,0,0.99);'>Please check out Piazza for an important announcement regarding revised final project deadlines.</span>**
-- Please check out the [FAQ](/faq) for a list of changes to the course for the remote, spring offering.
+- Please check out the [FAQ](/faq) for a list of changes to the course for the remote offering.
-- Please join [piazza](https://piazza.com/class/k8jbpjv3nd3lk) during the first week.
+- Please join [piazza](https://piazza.com/class/kf0h64h1gem56g) during the first week.
 This is where the majority of course announcements will be found.

 ## Syllabus